Ciggen/BANTHE/README.md

 # BANTHE – Norwegian School of Economics (NHH) - Independent Thesies in Business Analytics

-## Assessing the Impact of Replacing Bus Routes with Hydrogen Boats in Bergen
+"## Assessing the Impact of Replacing Bus Routes with Hydrogen Boats in Bergen
-### *A Linear Programming Optimization Study*
+### *A Linear Programming Optimization Study*"

 #### ---- Authors: Sondre Sejersted Siger and Eirik Korshamn ----